 Skip to main content

 Finding cervical cancer often starts with an abnormal HPV (human papillomavirus) or Pap test result.
-This will lead to further tests, which can diagnose cervical cancer or pre-cancer.
+This will lead to further tests which can diagnose cervical cancer or pre-cancer.
+The Pap test and HPV test are screening tests, not diagnostic tests.
+They cannot tell for certain if you have cervical cancer.
+An abnormal Pap test or HPV test result may mean more testing is needed to see if a cancer or a pre-cancer is present.

 Cervical cancer may also be suspected if you have symptoms like abnormal vaginal bleeding or pain during sex.
-Your primary doctor or gynecologist often can do the tests needed to diagnose pre-cancers and cancers and may also be able to treat a pre-cancer.
+Your primary doctor or gynecologist often can do the tests needed to diagnose precancers and cancers.
+If you are diagnosed with invasive cancer, your doctor will probably refer you to a gynecologic oncologist, a doctor who specializes in cancers of women's reproductive systems.

-Because there are many different follow-up or treatment options depending on your specific risk of developing cervical cancer, it is best to talk to your healthcare provider about your screening results in more detail, to fully understand your risk of cervical cancer and what follow-up plan is best for you.
+Because there are many different follow-up or treatment options depending on your specific risk of developing cervical cancer, it is best to talk to your health care provider about your screening results in more detail, to fully understand your cervical cancer risk and the best follow-up plan for you.

 Medical history and physical exam

 First, the doctor will ask you about your personal and family medical history.
 This includes information related to risk factors and symptoms of cervical cancer.
 A complete physical exam will help evaluate your general state of health.
 You will have a pelvic exam and maybe a Pap test if one has not already been done.
-In addition, your lymph nodes will be felt to see if the cancer has spread (metastasis).
+In addition, your lymph nodes will be felt to see if the cancer has spread (metastasized).

 Colposcopy